 - All of a sudden, I was rained on.

-How to Use the Passive Form with に, から and によって
+Marking the Doer with に, から or によって

-The particle に usually marks the actor, but it can sometimes be replaced with から or によって.
+The particle に usually marks the doer of the action, but it can sometimes be replaced with から or によって.

-If both the actor and the affected person are people, and the action is done directly to the affected person, both に and から can be used to mark the actor.
+If both the doer and the experiencer are people, and the action is done directly to the experiencer, both に and から can be used to mark the doer.
 So, if Picasso laughed at you, you can say: